 Read More – Cherial Paintings of Telangana

 A more recent version of Pattachitra is done on cloth.
 I would say these are more popular paintings with tourists as they have vibrant colors and come in various themes.
 Contemporary versions come on silk cloth that makes the paintings look delicate.
-These paintings can be worn both by humans and the walls of their homes.
+These paintings can be worn both by humans and on the walls of their homes.

 Meeting the Pattachitra Painters